Mostly Dead

 If Christ is fully risen, then you are fully free.

-So stop negotiating with a corpse.
+Stop negotiating with a corpse.

 Stop trying to rehabilitate what God already buried.